-1.4.
+1.5.
 DRAW FOR NUMBERS

 Prior to play, an official draw for numbers in the schedule of play will be made and will be published in the programme.
+In the event of a variation in the number of teams participating, adjustments in the draw and schedule of play may occur.
+These will be notified in the programme, or if necessary at the captains' meeting.

-1.5.
+1.6.
 NUMBER OF BOARDS